 While training strength at home is quite straightforward, training endurance can be a bit more complicated.
 It’s difficult to target the specific muscle group, namely forearm, that climbing requires.
 However, training general cardio endurance and lung capacity can be helpful for climbing training, and there are a number of exercises that you can complete at home to do so.

 To maintain general fitness, traditional cardio workouts, such as long slow jogs, interval sprints and biking are certainly suitable to regulate your heart rate and also improve your stamina.
-However, you can also do climbing specific HIIT (High Intensity Interval Training) workouts.
-Get your heart-rate up doing burpees and mountain climbers while also targeting arm and core strength.
+However, you can also do some simple climbing specific HIIT (High Intensity Interval Training) home workouts.
+Get your heart-rate up doing sets of burpees and mountain climber while also targeting arm and core strength.

 When doing burpees, start by doing a pushup, then jump your feet forward and jump into the air with your hands up.
 Lower and repeat for a high-intensity exercise.
 Mountain climbers are performed at the top of a pushup position, driving alternating knees towards your chest.